ClementineAccount/Fwog-CMake-Glfw-OpenGL-Template/README.md

 - Add skybox example
 - Add multiple cubes for the example scene (which also shows depth testing)
 - Refactor DrawObject class
-- (Maybe) Add Deccer's Cubes example that uses Fwog
+- (Maybe) Add Deccer's Cubes example that uses Fwog.
+If I do it would be a separate scene.